Phil Weiser’s Office

-Safe2Tell tip volume increased last month when compared to April 2020, according to the monthly report released recently.
+Safe2Tell tip volume increased last month when compared to October 2020, according to the monthly report released this week.

-Suicide threats (247), welfare checks (122) and drugs (79) were the top categories of tips reported to the program in April.
+Suicide threats (274), bullying (155) and school complaints (135) were the top categories of tips reported to the program in October.

-The following is an example of misuse of the program:
+The following is an example of unintentional misuse of the program:

 Safe2Tell is a successful violence intervention and prevention program for students to anonymously report threats to their own, and others’, safety.
 Safe2Tell is not an emergency response unit nor mental health counseling service provider; it is a conduit of information for distributing anonymous tips to local law enforcement and school officials pursuant to state law.

 To make a report, individuals can call (877) 542-7233 from anywhere, 24 hours a day, seven days a week.
 Reports also can be made at Safe2Tell.org or through the Safe2Tell mobile app, which is available on the Apple App Store or Google Play.